 I own plenty of pumps and sandals, but consider boots to be my favorite type of shoe.
 This is partially due to the fact that I am much comfier when I can wear socks, and boots make that possible.
 But more than that, I feel my sassiest, sexiest, and most powerful when I’m wearing a fabulous pair of tall, heeled boots.

-And I am going to make damned sure I can keep that sassy, sexy, powerful feeling going all summer long.
+So I make damned sure to keep that sassy, sexy, powerful feeling going all summer long.
 Who says that every summer day must be a sandal day?
 Not I!

 However, I think that wearing boots – especially tall boots – can be a bit tricky during the summer months.
-And since I don’t want to look all summer-on-top, winter-on-bottom I’ve been giving some thought to how I can keep my boot-based looks seasonally appropriate.
+No one wants to look all summer-on-top, winter-on-bottom, right?
+So here are some tips for keeping your boot-based looks seasonally appropriate.

-2. Light-colored boots: Many, MANY of my boots are black.
-And while I think that booties in black may be seasonally appropriate, I probably won’t pull on my knee-high black pairs this summer.
-Instead, I’ll opt for grays and tans, which keep the overall look lighter.
+Many, MANY of my boots are black.
+And while I think that booties in black may work for warm weather, I don’t often pull on my knee-high black pairs in the summer.
+Grays, tans, taupes, and even cognacs in both tall and short styles keep the overall look lighter.